A Potential Foundation for Emergent Space-Time: Events, Chains and Observers

 A chain is a subset of poset elements where for every element $x$ and $y$ in the chain we have that either $x \leq y$ or $y \leq x$, so that the elements comprising the chain are totally ordered.
-In other words, a chain consists of a set of events which occur in succession.
-Physically, such a chain of events may represent the ticks of a clock or more fundamentally a particle evolving in time by experiencing a sequence of detectable changes in its internal state.
-It is the mental image of an observer with a clock taking note of the time at which events are observed that leads us to refer to the distinguished chain as an \emph{observer chain}.
-However, we will show that it is more appropriate to view those ordered events along a chain as defining time.
+In other words, a chain consists of a set of events which occur in succession. \red It is the mental image of an observer with a clock taking note of the time at which events are observed that leads us to refer to the distinguished chain as an \emph{observer chain}.
+However, we stress that we are not directly assuming a notion of time.
+Instead, we have a notion of succession, which derives from the notion of causality since a set of binary comparisons, such as $x \leq y$ and $y \leq z$, enables one to define a chain of successive events $x < y < z$.
+We will demonstrate that the ordered events along a chain \emph{define} time. \black

 In the following sections, we focus on mathematics and introduce a consistent means by which one can quantify elements on a chain, as well as the intervals between elements on a chain.
 By extending such quantification to a subset of the poset of events, we obtain a set of mathematical relations that enable a quantitative description of events in general.